-These first direct measurements for deep-sea turbidity currents suggest that the overall friction 688 coefficients are lower than past estimates, implying that models underestimated velocity of 689 turbidity currents by up to $\sim 100\%$ .
-The low friction value could be explained by the fact the 690 large roughness elements, such as dunes, have not been reported in the Congo Canyon 691 (Babonneau et al., 2010), whilst they dominate bed roughness in most large rivers.
-The fine-692 grained sediments of the channel cores (Figure S4) also suggest that the channel bed is likely to 693 be hydraulically smooth with reduced friction.
-Kneller et al. (2016) have argued that slow-694 moving turbidity carrying fine particles have a stable and stratified shear layer along their upper 695 interface with reduced mixing.
-This effect would provide an additional explanation for the low 696 friction coefficients.
-697
+These first direct measurements for deep-sea turbidity currents suggest that the overall friction coefficients are lower than past estimates, implying that models underestimated velocity of turbidity currents by up to ~100%.
+The low friction value could be explained by the fact the large roughness elements, such as dunes, have not been reported in the Congo Canyon (Babonneau et al., 2010), while they dominate bed roughness in most large rivers.
+The fine-grained sediments of the channel cores (Figure S4) also suggest that the channel bed is likely to be hydraulically smooth with reduced friction.
+Kneller et al. (2016) have argued that slow-moving turbidity carrying fine particles have a stable and stratified shear layer along their upper interface with reduced mixing.
+This effect would provide an additional explanation for the low friction coefficients.

-It is also notable that flows with average $U^2$ values greater than 1 m/s tend to deviate from this 699 700 linear regression line (Fig. 9).
-During the faster-moving regions of flow, increases in the value of $K{ta}$ (Fig. 4) suggests that either the friction coefficient reduces for faster-moving flows, or that 701 the log-normal grain size distribution assumption used in the inversion begins to break down in 702 the few meters above the bed.
-This latter effect is likely due to the suspension of coarser material 703 704 with a lower sediment attenuation coefficient, which would cause an underestimation of the suspended sediment concentration in our single grain size distribution model.
-This effect is 705 particularly pronounced within the faster-moving frontal cells of the more powerful flows (Fig.4, 706

-Azpiroz-Zabala et al., 2017) suggesting that a dense basal layer, consistent with previous field observations in other settings (Hughes Clarke et al., 2016; Paull et al., 2018), may exist in the early stages of these flows.
+It is also notable that flows with average $U^2$ values greater than $1 \text{ m}^2/\text{s}^2$ tend to deviate from this linear regression line (Figure 9).
+During the faster-moving regions of flow, increases in the value of $K{\text{ta}}$ (Figure 4) suggests that either the friction coefficient reduces for faster-moving flows, or that the log-normal grain size distribution assumption used in the inversion begins to break down in the few meters above the bed.
+This latter effect is likely due to the suspension of coarser material with a lower sediment attenuation coefficient, which would cause an underestimation of the suspended sediment concentration in our single grain size distribution model.
+This effect is particularly pronounced within the faster-moving frontal cells of the more powerful flows (Figure 4, Azpiroz-Zabala et al., 2017) suggesting that a dense basal layer, consistent with previous field observations in other settings (Hughes Clarke, 2016; Paull et al., 2018), may exist in the early stages of these flows.

-711 6.2.8.
-Sediment transport rates and total volumes
+6.2.7.
+Sediment Transport Rates and Total Volumes

-712 This new method for deriving sediment concentrations allows us to calculate rates and total volumes of sediment transported by turbidity currents (Table 1).
-The more powerful and 713 prolonged flows individually transported 1-to-5.5 Mt of sediment, at rates of up to ~0.1-to-0.8 714 Mt/day (Table 1).
-A total of ~12 Mt of sediment was transported during this 106 day period in 715 December-March 2010.
-If this rate were to be sustained, it would equate to an annual flux of 41 716 Mt/year.
-Azpiroz-Zabala et al. (2017) estimated somewhat lower transport rates of 0.10 to 0.38 717 Mt/day for a subset of these turbidity currents, assuming the flows comprised a single grain size 718 719 of 4.3 $\mu$ m.
+This new method for deriving sediment concentrations allows us to calculate rates and total volumes of sediment transported by turbidity currents (Table 1).
+The more powerful and prolonged flows individually transported 1-to-5.5 Mt (million metric tons) of sediment, at rates of up to ~0.1-to-0.8 Mt/day (Table 1).
+A total of ~12 Mt of sediment was transported during this 106-day period in December-March 2010.
+If this rate were to be sustained, it would equate to an annual flux of 41 Mt/year.
+Azpiroz-Zabala et al. (2017) estimated somewhat lower transport rates of 0.10 to 0.38 Mt/day for a subset of these turbidity currents, assuming the flows comprised a single grain size of 4.3 $\mu$ m.
 This was extrapolated to an annual flux of ~22 Mt/yr (Azpiroz-Zabala et al., 2017).